 Lighting: Make sure you are in a well-lit area where the light source is in front of you.
 This way your face isn’t lost in an eerie shadow.

 Camera position: You should be the star of the show in your camera view.
 Most people don’t have a video conference with you so they can see your office.
 They want to see YOU!
 Move your camera so that you can see yourself from the shoulders up.
 It’s unnecessary to cut off your neck simply to see the ceiling.

 Keep your distance: Being too close to the camera can make your head look a lot larger than it actually is.
 Sit up straight and leave a comfortable distance between you and your computer screen.
 Don’t interfere with “the bubble”.

-Practice: Don’t have a mirror in your office to see how you look?
-Use Photobooth (Mac users) to see if you have a displaced strand of hair or some leftover lunch on your shirt.
-Google helps you out too.
-Before clicking ‘Join’ for a Hangout invite, use that opportunity to do a quick, last-minute check.
+Prep: Don’t have a mirror in your office to see how you look?
+Google’s got your back.
+Before clicking ‘Join now’ for a Meet, use that opportunity to do a quick, last-minute check.